BellevueDSCLoyd/GreenhouseGas/README.md

 ## Blog Folder

 Houses a blog using climate change data.
-All data used to build the blog are included as well as the documentation on the formatting for the blog.
+All new data sources used to build the blog are included as well as the documentation on the formatting for the blog.
 It was built in Tableau and MS Word.